Universality results for zeros of random holomorphic sections: Bergman kernel asymptotics

-The next result gives a weighted estimate for the solution of $\db$-equation which goes back to Donnelly-Fefferman \cite{DoFe83}.
-The idea is to twist with a non-necessarily plurisubharmonic weight whose gradient is however controlled in terms of its complex Hessian.
+The next result gives a weighted estimate for the solution of the $\db$-equation which goes back to Donnelly-Fefferman \cite{DoFe83}.
+The idea is to twist with a not necessarily plurisubharmonic weight whose gradient is however controlled in terms of its complex Hessian.
 We follow here \cite[Theorem 4.3]{Berman}, similar estimates were used for $\C^n$ in \cite{Delin,Lin01}.

 \begin{Theorem} Let $(X,\omega)$ be a compact K\"ahler manifold, $\dim X=n$, and $(L_p,h_p)$ be singular Hermitian holomorphic line bundles on $X$ such that $h_p$ have locally bounded weights and $c_1(L_p,h_p)\geq a_p\omega\,$, where $a_p\to\infty$ as $p\to\infty$.
 Then there exists $p_0\in\N$ with the following property: If $v_p$ are real valued functions of class $\cC^2$ on $X$ such that